 SOPs were up to date and had been recently reviewed and adopted by the regular responsible pharmacist (RP), and had been signed by staff.
+The pharmacy technician, who was not working on the day of the inspection, was accountable for ensuring all staff read new SOPs.
+She also tested their understanding through the use of quizzes.
 The SOPs covering RP regulations had recently been reviewed and had been read by all staff.
 A pharmacy advisor could describe the activities that could not be undertaken in the absence of the RP.
 Staff had clear lines of accountabilities which were documented in the RP SOPs.
 They were clear on their job role and wore name badges.